• Skip to primary navigation

 Step Three:

 Preheat your oven to 400° F. Chop up your Basil, Parsley, & Rosemary.
 Add to crushed almonds.
-Add ½ tsp salt.
+Add ½ teaspoon salt.
 Mix well.
 Dip your chicken pieces into the egg mixture and then dredge in herb and crushed almond mixture making sure to coat both sides well.

 Chopped Herbs chopped herbs with ground almonds chicken in egg wash coating chicken breast with almond and herbs